stefaneidelloth/treezjs/jupyter_notebook_extension/readme.txt

 import './treezjs/src/treezJupyterNotebook.js';

-#H. Start Jupyter notebook, switch to the nbextensions tab and enable the workspace_module extension
+#H. Start Jupyter notebook in Chrome, switch to the nbextensions tab and enable the workspace_module extension

 #J. Open some notebook file.
 Now the views of treez.js should be shown inside the Jupyter notebook.
 (If not you might want to open the developer tools of the browser and look for error messages in the